Merck Finck Privatbankiers: History

 Surprisingly August von Finck junior sold the bank for about DM 600 million to the British Barclays Bank Plc in October 1990.
 Due to tax reforms of the previous years undisclosed reserves that had been built up over generations were used up.
 In order to pay the taxes due, even parts of the over 100-year-old stock portfolio had been sold.
 The Barclays branches in Hamburg, Stuttgart and Berlin changed their name and became branches of Merck Finck & Co.
 However, as the broad retail banking of the new parent company was incompatible with private banking, which was firmly established in the bank, Barclays Bank sold Merck Finck in 1999 to KBL European Private Bankers (KBL epb), to which it has belonged ever since.

 In 2002, Merck Finck acquired WestLB's German private banking unit.
 In 2005, the private banking business of Westfalenbank AG was acquired.

 On 21 May 2010, the Indian investment company Hinduja Group announced that it would take over the KBL European Private Bankers division from the Belgian KBC Bank for €1.35 billion.
 However, on 16 March 2011 it became known that the Luxembourg financial regulator Commission de Surveillance du Secteur Financier (CSSF) refused to approve the sale.
 Thus, Merck Finck remained in the possession of the Belgian financial group KBC.

 On October 10, 2011, it was announced that the Belgian KBC Group is selling its KBL European Private Bankers division for €1.05 billion to a Luxembourg holding called Precision Capital, which is backed by private individuals in Qatar.
 These belong to the family Al-Thani, which has shaped the political events of Qatar for about 200 years.
 The purchase was completed in July 2012.
-The KBL Group also includes the French Richelieu Banque Privée, Brown Shipley & Co in the UK and Theodoor Gilissen bankers in the Netherlands.
+The Quintet Group also includes Brown Shipley & Co in the UK and InsingerGilissen in the Netherlands.
 On 1 September 2016, the private bank Merck Finck & Co changed its legal form, the Merck Finck & Co. oHG became Merck Finck Privatbankiers AG.

 In January 2020, KBL European Private Bank changed its name to Quintet Private Bank and Merck Finck has since carried the addition "A Quintet Private Bank".

+In December 2020, Merck Finck Privatbankiers AG was integrated into the parent company, the European Quintet Private Bank (Europe) S.A.